-Before you start a family, you want to make sure that you check in with your own health first, this is the ultimate guide to nutrition before pregnancy to make sure that you are going to be as healthy as possible to raise your little ones.
+Before you start a family, you want to make sure that you check in with your own health first, this is the ultimate guide to nutrition whilst trying to conceive to make sure that you are going to be as healthy as possible to raise your baby.

 Obtaining a Healthy Weight

-Your family doctor will use a tool called the Body Mass Index (BMI) to determine whether your weight is within its ideal range for your age and gender.
+Your family doctor will use a tool called Body Mass Index (BMI) to determine whether your weight is within its ideal range for your age.

 Obtaining a healthy weight prior to getting pregnant is very important as you may find it harder to become pregnant if you have a low or a high BMI.